The main model-fitting function in the PlackettLuce

 PlackettLuce.

-supports partial rankings, but otherwise has
+pladmm supports partial rankings, but otherwise has

-limited functionality compared to PlackettLuce
+limited functionality compared to PlackettLuce.
+In

 particular, ties, pseudo-rankings, prior information on log-worths, and